tateoeng/write/README.md

 # to-dos
 - specify desired editor; open the new index.md file in the specified editor.
 - generate a link list of archived posts; link to archive index
-- fix the "both shims" issue
+- fix the "both shims" issue with a "proper" "installer"
-- make a proper "installer"

 # fork early, fork often